borg286/sevtech2/README.md

     * Makes a good early weapon.

-* Venus fly traps also damage mobs.
-You can craft a ? to serve as a false bridge, tricking mobs to fall into a venus fly trap trap.

-* Lit fibre torches(right click unlit one on fire) are not as good as vanilla torches.
-They only provide a light level of 10, meaning mobs can still spawn 3 blocks away.
-Craft them into totem torches using 2 sticks for much better lighting.
-Note they occupy their square so may get in the way  and be placed on the ceiling.
-Since the totem torch doesn't require charcoal/coal to make you can get and will need a large supply.
-Use a Flint Workblade to instantly get sticks from leaves and fibre from weeds.
-Bring 3 workblades with you if you want to stock up.

-* The red cedar tree needed for the fire hopper requires a totemic ceremony.

-* The flint spear can work like the flint work knife for getting sticks from leaves and fiber from grass, in addition to being a good starting weapon that doesn't break.
-Just don’t throw it.
+* Stone pickaxe/axe/sword/hoe/shovel: You can repair your stone tools on the go by crafting it with cobble

-* Using spear or any other weapon quickly try to collect as many as possible bear claws (obtainable from any type of bear, easiest are brown bears on swamps).
+* Early game AIOT: Try to collect as many as possible bear claws (obtainable from any type of bear, easiest are brown bears on swamps).
 That will allow you to create bear claw paxel which is the best weapon in Stages 0-1 (good amount of damage, very fast attack), it's also a quicker pickaxe/axe/shovel than stone based tools.
 Can be repaired with bear claws (that’s why you should collect more of them).
 It’s extremely useful later as a mining tool.

+* Flint shears: cuts leaves (makes totem wind chimes more musical), vine(useful for biome detector in age 1).
+Prevents Creepers from exploding.
+Used on chickens drops a feather, damaging but not frightening the chicken.
+No need to chase to get chicken meat.

+* Block rotator: while we don't have access to a tool to rotate blocks just yet, you can press K to toggle how to determine the direction blocks face when placed.
+Useful for building houses.

+* Bladder: entry into leather making.
+Doesn't place water sources, nor hold lava.
+Can put water in stirring pot.

+* Trowel: like shovel, but digging grass blocks often drop worms, which help getting fish in strainer.

+* Stone club: while being a slow yet heavy hitting weapon, it can mine cobblestone (faster than a pickaxe?).

-### Totems
+## Totems

 When you've decided on a base then make a whittling knife and make 6 high totems.
 They act like beacons within 13x13x13 (note: zone is a cube, not infinite column).
 You don't need the totem music for these to function.
 See rituals below for that.
 With whittling knife in hand either scroll or right click the air to cycle through the options.

 Start with the totem base on the bottom, and your choice for wood placed on top.
 All similar totems need to stack on top of each other, ie. 5 wolf totems 1 high only gives strength 1, whereas a 5 high wolf totem gives strength 3.

+* Bat - no falling damage (1 second)

+* Blaze - Fire Resist (3 second)

+* Buffalo - Haste

+* Cow - Slowness and Resistance II

+* Enderman - Night Vision (14 seconds)

+* Horse - Speed

+* Ocelot - Creepers don't explode

+* Pig - Luck

+* Rabbit - Jump Boost

+* Spider - Spider (treats blocks as if they had ladders)

+* Squid - Water Breathing

 * Wolf - Strength

-* Squid - Water Breathing

-* Spider - Spider (treats blocks as if they had ladders)

-* Rabbit - Jump Boost

-* Pig - Luck

-* Ocelot - Creepers don't explode

-* Horse - Speed

-* Enderman - Night Vision (14 seconds)

-* Cow - Slowness and Resistance II

-* Buffalo - Haste

-* Blaze - Fire Resist (3 second)

-* Bat - Bat (no falling damage 1 second)

 Put 6x horse and 1x enderman + 1x ocelot throughout your base.
 Put 6x high wolf and 6x cow on entrances of base to fend off foes.